 Broadband is critical to all aspects of modern life.
 Rural areas such as the Adirondacks are often underserved, and we are working to ensure that nobody in our region slips through the cracks.

-In addition, we are working with Franklin, Essex, and Clinton counties (as a sample of rural Adirondack counties) to identify households that may be “falling thru the cracks”.
+In addition, we are working with Franklin, Essex, and Hamilton counties (as a sample of rural Adirondack counties) to identify households that may be “falling through the cracks”.
 We are trying to size the number of households that won’t be covered by either the New NY Broadband Program or the Spectrum build-out.
 We’re using a GPS program to plot all 911 addresses and then to overlay the build-out plans under the New NY Broadband Program and Spectrum and to identify any addresses in the null set.
-After determining the magnitude of the problem, we will work to get the state to allocate additional funding so that the goal of universal access can, in fact, be obtained.
+After determining the magnitude of the problem, we will work to get the state to identify additional funding so that the goal of universal access can, in fact, be obtained.

 Broadband by the numbers